Overview of District of Columbia Retirement Tax Friendliness

 Thinking about a retirement in the nation’s capital?
 Washington, D.C. has much to offer in the way of culture and history, with attractions such as the National Museum of Natural History, the Smithsonian and the National World War II Memorial.

 As compared with the tax systems in the 50 states, Washington, D.C. is moderately tax-friendly for retirees.
 It helps them out by exempting all Social Security retirement benefits from the city income tax and providing a deduction against government pension income.
-At the same time, it taxes income from retirement accounts, which is exempt in many states.
+Many other types of retirement income are taxable, though.

 As discussed in further detail below, the District of Columbia has relatively low sales and property taxes.
 However, these are offset by the city’s high cost of living.